petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 * The `MiniCart` Tag and FE React Component have been extended to support partial and total replacement of its component views and labels and have some of its features configurable, either via standard Tag attribute, or via direct import of the JS implementation.

   * The exposed `MiniCartTag` attributes changed.

   * The `commerce-frontend-js` module is now exposed with a proper interface to allow a controlled access and exposure of its content (and in particular, of the `MiniCartContext` which is needed for `MiniCart` integration).

   * Usability and extensibility of the MiniCart component is documented [here](https://issues.liferay.com/browse/LRDOCS-9462).

 ### Who is affected?

-Developers relying or extending the the old `MiniCartTag`.
+Developers relying or extending the old `MiniCartTag`.

 ### Why was this change made?